 "I'm in a creaky old-fashined bed with starched white bedlinens in a small hospital on the island of Borneo.
 I watch the monitor count my heart beat.
 220 beats per minute.
 It's impossible to think clearly, I feel as if my heart is seconds from collapsing."

-In 2013 I watched former colleagues back home climb their respective career ladders, defend ph.ds and comment on national television as experts in their fields.
-I had sent my youngest to kindergarten and I'd had a good long introspective look at my own career prospects (lacking), my financial status (dependent), and my independent rights to live in our host country (nonexistent).
+I grappled with huge questions and doubts about my identity and career and an ever-increasing sense of failure to meet expectations.
+In 2011 I watched a former colleague back home comment on national television as an expert in their field.
+I had a long introspective look at my own career prospects (lacking), my financial status (dependent), and my independent rights to live in our host country (nonexistent).

 Those realizations broke me and sent my heart spinning into overdrive.